veehz/ip/AI.md

     - Saved *a lot* of time, but still needs quite a lot of manual adjustments/reprompts.
     - Can be used to generate tests very quickly
         - Works on parameterized tests as well to cover more cases.
+    - Can be used to refactor very tedious tasks (e.g. "remove all occurances of Ui").
+        - It will also change JavaDoc accordingly.